MinhXBui/TextCalculatorMVP/README.md

 To run it locally:
 1. pip install -r requirements.txt
 2. In the .streamlit folder, add secrets.toml and then add: GOOGLE_API_KEY="YourGeminiKey"
-3. Hit streamlit run main.py to see it on your browser
+3. Hit: "streamlit run main.py" to see it on your browser

 To adjust the API and file size limit:
 1. Filesize: .streamlit/config.toml --> maxUploadSize =  to filesize limit you want in MB